steharr/ms2-/README.md

 * *Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (gridRow)*

    The objective of the function 'createGridArray' is to create a two dimensional array describing the game state of the level.
 The function has to first loop through each **row** of the game grid and then loop through each game **cell** in order to obtain the required information.
-   Due to the complexity of this function, I decided to use a **for...of** loop when looping through the rows in order to made the code appear more readable than if I was to use an i iterator.
+   Due to the complexity of this function, I decided to use a **for...of** loop when looping through the rows in order to made the code appear more readable than if I was to use an `i` iterator.
 From my perspective, using **"for (let row of rows)"** was more easily understandable than **"for (let i = 0; i < rows.length; i++)"** as it explains clearly that the computer is working through each row in this loop.

    As a result of this decision, I had to use some slightly complex syntax when looping through the game grid **cells**.
 The **.forEach** method I used resulted in a callback function being used inside my original for loop.
 This is why the linter highlighted this warning to me.
-To improve the semantics, I changed the syntax for the **.forEach** loop from a callback function syntax to a arrow function syntax.
-Previously it was **".forEach(function (cell) .."** and I changed it to **".forEach((cell) .."**.
+To improve the semantics, I changed the syntax for the **.forEach** loop from a callback function syntax to an arrow function syntax.
+Previously it was **".forEach(function (cell) .."** and I changed it to **".forEach((cell) => .."**.
 Even though this did not remove the warning from the linter, I felt it was sufficient to make the code easier to understand as **".forEach((cell) .."** makes it more clear that the computer is working through each cell.

 ### HTML Validator Results
 In order to validate the quality of my HTML Code, I passed it through the [W3C HTML Validator](https://validator.w3.org/) for both pages of my site to ensure there were no major issues.
 The only error message I got was linked to the **game.html** page of the site